oneapi-src/level-zero-spec/core/PROG.md

 2. **Images** - non-linear, formatted allocations for direct access from the device.

 ## Memory
-Linear, unformatted allocations are represented as pointers.
+Linear, unformatted memory allocations are represented as pointers in the host application.
-The pointers have the same size on the host and the device.
+A pointer on the host has the same size as a pointer on the device.

-Linear, unformatted memory allocations are one of three types.
+Three types of allocations are supported.
 The type of allocation describes the _ownership_ of the allocation:
-1. **Host** allocations are owned by the host, and are intended to be allocated out system memory.
+1. **Host** allocations are owned by the host and are intended to be allocated out system memory.
-  Host allocations are accessible by the host and devices.
+  Host allocations are accessible by the host and one or more devices.
-  The same pointer to a host allocation may be used on the host and on a device; they have _address equivalence_.
+  The same pointer to a host allocation may be used on the host and all supported devices; they have _address equivalence_.
   Host allocations are not expected to migrate between system memory and device local memory.
+  Host allocations trade off wide accessibility and transfer benefits for potentially higher per-access costs, such as over PCI express.
-2. **Device** allocations are owned by a specific device, and are intended to be allocated out of device local memory.
+2. **Device** allocations are owned by a specific device and are intended to be allocated out of device local memory, if present.
-  Device allocations generally trade off higher performance for access limitations.
+  Device allocations generally trade off access limitations for higher performance.
-  With very few exceptions, device allocations may only be accessed by the specific device they are allocated on, or copied to a host or another device allocation.
+  With very few exceptions, device allocations may only be accessed by the specific device that they are allocated on, or copied to a host or another device allocation.
+  The same pointer to a device allocation may be used on any supported device.
-3. **Shared** allocations share ownership between the host and one or more devices.
+3. **Shared** allocations share ownership and are intended to migrate between the host and one or more devices.
-  Shared allocations are accessible by at least the host and its associated device.
+  Shared allocations are accessible by at least the host and an associated device.
-  Shared allocations are optionally accessible by other devices.
+  Shared allocations may be accessed by other devices in some cases.
+  Shared allocations trade off transfer costs for per-access benefits.
-  In all cases, the same pointer to a shared allocation may be used on the host and all supporting devices.
+  The same pointer to a shared allocation may be used on the host and all supported devices.
-  Shared allocations are intended to migrate between host memory and device local memory, when applicable.

-Other optional capabilities for allocations include:
-* **Atomic** support - if a device support atomic access allocations of the specified type.
-* **Concurrent Access** support - if a device supports concurrent access allocations of the specified type, or another device's allocation of the specified type.
-* **Concurrent Atomic** support - if a device supports concurrent atomic access to allocations of the specified type, or another device's allocations of the specified type.

 In summary: